 - Follow a long-term fitness program

 Despite what some may tell you, eating healthy and clean and exercising properly on a regular basis is not always intuitive and it takes time to get it right.
-I encourage my clients to a 6-month commitment.
+I encourage my private clients to a 6-month commitment.
 That way they hold themselves accountable for long enough that what they learn stands a real chance of becoming a habit that they continue for the rest of their lives.

 - Celebrate your achievements

 It’s important to take the time to acknowledge your accomplishments, no matter how small they seem at the moment.
 It’s not just about checking your workouts off the to-do list but reinforcing the idea that following through ends in something you love and that makes you feel good—your favorite protein shake, a warm bath, a little dance for yourself.
 Don’t underestimate the power of patting yourself on the back and what it can do to your self-esteem.

 If you want to know more about my work and how I can help you succeed, schedule a call here.